glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

     Nodes come and go, you can not assume all your slivers being on the same homogeneous state.

-    Design experiments in such a way that can run on both, fresh and already deployed nodes.
+    Write experiments in such a way that can run on both, fresh and already deployed nodes.

 3. **Use concurrency for experiment deployment and for collecting results**